ndleah/python-mini-project/Caesar_Cipher/README.md

 ## 🛠️ Description
 <!--Remove the below lines and add yours -->
-Simple Caesar Cipher encryptor and decryptor bulit with python
+Simple Caesar Cipher encryptor and decryptor built with python

 ## ⚙️ Languages or Frameworks Used
 <!--Remove the below lines and add yours -->